SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 The main focus is on the following integration points:

-* Simple standalone interface protected with FORM authentication and Single Sign-On with SAP Hybris Cloud for Customer shows status of the application
+* Simple standalone interface protected with FORM authentication and Single Sign-On with SAP Cloud for Customer shows status of the application
 * Setting up connectivity for System to System integration using OData API - used in order to fetch the Service Request tickets
-* Exposing services on the SAP Cloud Platform and consuming these services in SAP Hybris Cloud for Customer - used in order to integrate the native HTML mashup with the Java application backend
+* Exposing services on the SAP Cloud Platform and consuming these services in SAP Cloud for Customer - used in order to integrate the native HTML mashup with the Java application backend
-* Developing and Configuring Extension Application UIs in SAP Hybris Cloud for Customer - in order to show Ticket Duplicate Finder interface in ticket processing screen
+* Developing and Configuring Extension Application UIs in SAP Cloud for Customer - in order to show Ticket Duplicate Finder interface in ticket processing screen
-* Receiving event notifications upon business object changes in SAP Hybris Cloud for Customer - in order to implement real time ticket replication and analysis
+* Receiving event notifications upon business object changes in SAP Cloud for Customer - in order to implement real time ticket replication and analysis

 ## Prerequisites

-* SAP Hybris Cloud for Customer tenant and user with administrative privileges for performing the configurations
+* SAP Cloud for Customer tenant and user with administrative privileges for performing the configurations
-* SAP Hybris Cloud for Customer service agent user credentials
+* SAP Cloud for Customer service agent user credentials
-* SAP Cloud Platform account configured for SAP Hybris Cloud for Customer extensions.
-Follow the SAP Cloud Platform documentation for [Extending SAP Hybris Cloud for Customer](https://help.sap.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US) on how to configure the integration.
+* SAP Cloud Platform account configured for SAP Cloud for Customer extensions.
+Follow the SAP Cloud Platform documentation for [Extending SAP Cloud for Customer](https://help.sap.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US) on how to configure the integration.
 The following integration need to be configured between the two systems:
-  * Single-Sign-On between the SAP Cloud Platform Account and the SAP Hybris Cloud for Customer tenant
+  * Single-Sign-On between the SAP Cloud Platform Account and the SAP Cloud for Customer tenant
-  * OAuth identity provider trust is configured between SAP Hybris Cloud for Customer tenant and SAP Cloud Platform Application Account
+  * OAuth identity provider trust is configured between SAP Cloud for Customer tenant and SAP Cloud Platform Application Account
 * Browser with Microsoft Silverlight Plugin Installed (Google Chrome does not support Microsoft Silverlight)
   * Internet Explorer or Mozilla Firefox for Windows
   * Mozilla Firefox or Safari for Mac